 When planning a weekend getaway in Washington State, check out this useful guide to Walla Walla.
 We cover where to stay, where to eat, as well as things to do in Walla Walla.
-You may come to Walla Walla for the wine, but you’ll find so much more.
+You may come for the wine, but you’ll find so much more.

 Walla Walla is in southeast Washington and takes its name from the Walla Walla people who lived in the area alongside other Native American tribes.
 The city is close to the Oregon border, just six miles north.

 NOTE: At the time of publication, the world was still under a variety of social distancing restrictions.
-Check with individual businesses and destinations to see what is currently open and restrictions (reservations, masks, etc.) that apply.
+Check with individual businesses and destinations to see what is currently open and restrictions (reservations, masks, capacity restrictions, etc.) that apply.

 Table of Contents